 The historic sign is positioned at the beginning of the Strip, just south of Mandalay Bay.
 If you are staying at a south Strip property like Mandalay Bay, Luxor, Excalibur, Tropicana, or MGM Grand, walking to the sign isn’t out of the question.
 From Mandalay Bay, the sign is a 15-minute walk south.

-If walking isn’t your forte, and want to get there cheap, the sign is accessible by both the Deuce and SDX bus routes which run up and down the Strip all the way to downtown.
+If walking isn’t your forte, and want to get there cheap, the sign is accessible by the Deuce bus route which runs up and down the Strip and also extends to downtown.
 The bus stop is located conveniently next to the attraction.
 A 2-hour bus pass will run you $6.

 If private transportation is more your speed, an Uber/Lyft which can get you to the sign from a center Strip hotel for $10.

 Lastly, there is parking on-site for those that prefer to drive.
 If you’re anything like us though, you’ll already be buzzed and should avoid getting behind the wheel.